elastic/cloud-on-k8s/deploy/README.md

 ### ECK Operator Helm Chart

-The ECK Operator is licensed under the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license), and is free to use under the limitations defined within the License.
+The ECK Operator and its Helm Chart are licensed under the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license), and are free to use under the limitations defined within the License.

 ### ECK Stack/Resources Helm Charts